Skip to main content

 2 days

-• Automatic: trades process immediately
+• Auto-approval: trades process immediately with no review period

 Practice squad